xar-network/spec/governance_coin.md

-## Features of the governance coin
+## Features of the Governance Coin

 The Xar layer 1 DeFi protocol was designed with custom configuration in mind and allows for a secondary, governance token to be leveraged for most system functionalities.